LIFE IS A CIRCUS – Traveling Circus Tour in Ukraine – Spring/Summer 2023

 Visit at the Spanish House

-Thank you @fundacionjuntosxlavida for the Wonderful day together celebrating the birthday with all the Kids and Families from Your center … we did the special birthday show, danced, played games and music – had such a beautiful time together – you created a loving vibe around in the place and do an amazing work for the Ukrainian Families – 🇺🇦GRACIAS❤️- it has been a real joy and inspiration to cooperate with You – looking forward for the next time 🙏🏽❤️☀️🎪
+Thank you @fundacionjuntosxlavida for the Wonderful day together celebrating the birthday with all the Kids and Families from Your center … we did the special birthday show, danced, played games and music – had such a beautiful time together – you created a loving vibe around in the place and do an ama1zing work for the Ukrainian Families – 🇺🇦GRACIAS❤️- it has been a real joy and inspiration to cooperate with You – looking forward for the next time 🙏🏽❤️☀️🎪

 Mobile Circus Activities at the Railway station